frozenburst/audio_inpainting/README.md

 That's all for me to be satisfied.

-To reproduce the results, the instruction below lack of details to build env, and it wont be fixed.
+To reproduce the results, the instruction below lack of details to build env, and it might not be fixed.

 ## Instruction